-Credit risk concentration exists in the lending to single customer or group of related counterparties of borrowers, or borrowers engaged in similar activities/industry.
+Credit risk concentration arises from lending to a single customer or group of related counterparties of borrowers, or borrowers engaged in similar activities/industry.
 To manage these concentrations, exposure limits are established for single borrowing groups and industry sectors.

-The Bank complies with BNM Guidelines on Lending to the Broad Property Sector and Lending for the Purchase of Shares and Units of Unit Trust Fund which limit Broad Property Sector exposure to not more than 20% of its total outstanding loans and advances.
+The Bank complies with BNM Guidelines on Lending to the Broad Property Sector and Lending for the Purchase of Shares and Units of Unit Trust Fund which limit the Bank's exposure to Broad Property Sector to 20% of its total outstanding loans and advances.